 German Apple Pancake (Apfelpfannkuchen)

 Called Apfelpfannkuchen in German, this huge light and airy puff pancake is nothing like ordinary American pancakes.
-This custardy European pancake is made from a batter that is poured over caramelized apples in a cast iron pan and baked until puffy and golden brown.
-With a buttery, caramely topping, this unbelievable pancake doesn't require any syrup.
+This custardy soufflé-like European pancake (also known as a Dutch baby) is made from a very eggy batter that is poured over caramelized cinnamon-sugar apples in a cast iron pan and baked until puffy and golden brown.
+With a buttery, caramely topping, this wonderfully impressive pancake doesn't require any syrup.

 1 cup tart cooking apples (like Granny Smith), peeled and thinly sliced